 Have you created your NCIDQ study plan yet?
 Are you finding it challenging to fit study time in your schedule?

 He asks his students whether the jar is full, and they say yes.
-The professor then adds pebbles, and they trickle between the large stones.
+Next, the professor adds some pebbles, and they trickle between the large stones.

 “Is it full now?” he asks.
 “Yes!” they exclaim.

 Sand is added next, filling the voids between the pebbles.
 “Is it full?” he poses the question again.